Last Updated on: 22nd August 2024, 03:32 pm

 ● Repeat two to three times per day.

-2. Turmeric Gel
+2. Turmeric gel

-oil pulling with coconut oil
+3. Oil pulling with coconut oil

 Oil pulling, an ancient Ayurvedic technique, involves swishing oil in your mouth for 20 to 30 minutes to reduce bacteria, eliminate toxins, and enhance overall oral health.
-Coconut oil contains lauric acid, which has anti-inflammatory and antimicrobial properties, clinically proven to be effective in reducing gum inflammation.
+Coconut oil contains lauric acid, which has anti-inflammatory and antimicrobial properties that have been clinically proven to be effective in its use as an DIY remedies for gum inflammation.

-To make and use a coconut oil pull:
+To make and a coconut oil pull:

 ● Take 1 to 2 teaspoons of fractionated coconut oil (liquid at room temperature) and place it in your mouth.